-During this interim period, the Credit Union entered into negotiations to amend the terms of the contracts.
-As a result of these negotiations, an agreement has been reached which releases the Credit Union from any current obligations under the original contracts and so the provision has been reversed.
+During the nine month interim period ended July 31, 2012, the Credit Union entered into negotiations to amend the terms of the contracts.
+As a result of these negotiations, an agreement has been reached which releases the Credit Union from any current obligations under the original contracts and the provision has been reversed.